 The robotization process and industry 4.0

-Fonti di Vinadio actively collaborates with Italian and international partners in increasingly more advanced technology research dedicated to various phases of production, contributing to the development and improvement of those existing in the market.
-Special robot arms operate in the packaging phase and have been specifically designed to save a considerable amount of plastic.
+Acqua Sant’Anna actively collaborates with Italian and international partners in increasingly more advanced technology research dedicated to various phases of production, contributing to the development and improvement of those existing in the market.
+Special machinery operates in the packaging phase and have been specifically designed to save a considerable amount of plastic.
 At the end of every line, the various product-filled pallets are loaded and handled by a fleet of 40 laser-guided robots, automated carts that respond to input from centralized software.
-These vehicles move in an orderly way around the large warehouse park, overseeing phases from the storage to the loading of the pallets of water onto the trucks.
+These vehicles move in an orderly way around the large warehouse park, overseeing the storage and preparation of loads.
 They are able to distinguish the various types of water, formats and quantities.
 Their precision rate is excellent at 99.5% and they respect the environment (in fact they work with rechargeable batteries instead of using fuel).
 Furthermore, thanks to an innovative technology completely Made in Italy, they increase on-the-job security, eliminating possible accidents to people and damage to things.

 Fresh water from the Sant’Anna springs never stops and neither does the production cycle in the plant.
 It’s a continuous flow, bringing water from the Alps directly to the table in only 48 hours.
 From the Sant’Anna source a network of 400 km of stainless steel tubes branches out.
 It is a true piece of engineering work, integrated with the environment, that brings Sant’Anna Water from the top of the mountains directly to the plant.
-Here the water is collected in 11 tanks able to hold up to 1 million litres.
+Here the water is collected in 11 tanks able to hold up to 2 millions litres.
 The water is immediately bottled into its various Sant’Anna formats or Bio Bottles, otherwise becoming the water of SanThè and Sant’Anna beverages.
-The fast warehouse, run by automated laser-guided carts, allows for loading directly onto the trailer trucks.
-Full of fresh water, they leave from the factory and stop at the first big train station in the valley where the product is moved onto the trains and then shipped throughout Italy.
+The fast warehouse, run by automated laser-guided carts, allows the sorting pallets up to trailer trucks.
+Full of fresh water, they leave from the factory and stop at the first big train station in the valley where the product is moved onto the trains and then shipped throughout Italy and worldwide.